lgybuaa/Graph-R1/README.md

 ## Overview

 This project explores the use of graph-based structures to boost reasoning capabilities within NLP models.
 The implemented methodologies and experiments are designed to tackle the challenges of understanding and reasoning over intricate relationships represented as graphs.
+The trained models can be found in huggingface-hub: https://huggingface.co/finduzzz.

 ## Repository Structure